Least restrictive environment

-If the nature or severity of their disability prevent the student from achieving these goals in a standard classroom, the student would be withdrawn from the standard classroom and be placed in an alternate environment that is more suitable for the student.
+If the nature or severity of their disability prevents the student from achieving these goals in a standard classroom, the student would be withdrawn from the standard classroom and be placed in an alternate environment that is more suitable for the student.
 Schools and public agencies are required to have a continuum of alternative placements for students with disabilities.
 These alternative placements include separate classes, specialized schools, and homebound instruction (not to be confused with homeschooling).
 This is to ensure that schools are capable of meeting the needs of all students with disabilities.
 This continuum of placements is not always full inclusion or complete separate schooling, but can be a mix of both standard classes and alternative placements.

 Four of the most common types of LRE are general education classroom with support, partial mainstream/inclusion classroom, special education classroom, specialized program outside of the school district.
 In a general education classroom with support the student is in a general education classroom all day, with added services like an aid, assistive technology, or accommodations/modifications to the curriculum.
 In a partial mainstream/inclusion classroom the student spends part of the day in the general classroom and part of the day in a special education classroom.
 In a special education classroom the student spends the day in a specialized classroom with students with similar needs.
 In a specialized program outside of school district the student could attend a private school, specialized program, or residential program.